chrysanthus-A/API_TV/README.md

     Ubuntu 20.04 and other versions of Debian Linux systems comes with python 3 pre installed.
     Make sure the latest version is installed by using 'sudo apt update'.

-    to check the current available version type 'python -V' or 'python --version' Flask and Requests can be installed via pip using 'pip install [package_name]'.
+    to check the current available version, type 'python -V' or 'python --version' Flask and Requests can be installed via pip using 'pip install [package_name]'.